Fr

 9. LABOR COSTS

 Another hidden cost associated with ERP implementations is labor costs.
 As mentioned previously, integrating a new system into existing procedures and processes can be time-consuming and complex, and organizations must consider the cost of hiring additional staff or outsourcing certain tasks to experienced service providers.
-Additionally, companies should also plan for any potential changes in staffing structures that may be necessary as a result of implementing an ERP solution.
+Additionally, companies should also plan for any potential changes in staffing structures that may be necessary as a result of implementing an ERP software.

 Businesses should assess their current staffing needs carefully before selecting an ERP solution and look for solutions that are designed to minimize complexity while maximizing efficiency.
 Additionally, they should research potential vendors thoroughly to ensure sufficient support is available during implementation and beyond.